dart-archive/www.dartlang.org/src/site/tools/pub/faq.markdown

-When you have an app with your own Dart server, you can use the [shelf_proxy](http://pub.dartlang.org/packages/shelf_proxy) package to set up a proxy to route requests to an external "pub serve" instance.
+When you have an app with your own Dart server, you can use the [shelf_proxy](http://pub.dartlang.org/packages/shelf_proxy) package to set up a proxy to route requests to an external `pub serve` instance.

 ### I found a bug in pub.
 How do I report it?